geopython/pygeoapi/docs/source/running-with-docker.rst

 ======

 pygeoapi provides an official `Docker`_ image which is made available on the `geopython Docker Hub`_.
-Additional Docker examples can be found in the `pygeoapi GitHub repository`_, each with sample configurations, test data and deployment scenarios and provider backends.
+Additional Docker examples can be found in the `pygeoapi GitHub repository`_, each with sample configurations, test data, deployment scenarios and provider backends.

-The `pygeoapi demo server`_ runs various Docker images which also serve as `useful examples`_.
+The `pygeoapi demo server`_ runs various services from Docker images which also serve as `useful examples`_.

 .. note::
    Both Docker and `Docker Compose`_ are required on your system to run pygeoapi images.